BoringBoredom/PC-Optimization-Hub/content/xhci imod/xhci imod.md

 ![](1.png)

 Open RWEverything.
+Add the `Runtime Register Space Offset` (0x18) to your `Capability Base address` and enter the result in the address field.
+Add the value in the upper left field (HEX) to your `Capability Base address`.
+This is your `Runtime Base` address.

 ![](2.png)

+Add the `Interrupt Moderation Register` offset (0x24) to your `Runtime Base` address.
+This is the address of the IMOD register of the first interrupter.

 ![](3.png)

 The interrupter you're looking for may not always be on the first page.
 There can be up to 1024 interrupters; however, typically, there are less than 100.
-The exact count is determined by the value stored at bits 18 to 8 in the HCSPARAMS1 register (Capability base address + 0x4).
+The exact count is determined by the value stored at bits 18 to 8 in the `HCSPARAMS1` register (`Capability base address` + 0x4).

 To test whether it's the correct location, set the IMOD Interval (last 4 values) to `FA00` (62.5 Hz).

 The red number in the top left of the table is a decimal.
 Convert it to a hexadecimal before adding it to your address.

+Alternatively, you can use [Amit's script](https://github.com/amitxv/PC-Tuning/blob/main/docs/post-install.md#xhci-interrupt-moderation-imod) to automate everything.

 </details>